Watts-Lab/deliberation-topics/topics/anes2020/climate_chng_severe.md

-# Climate Change Affecting Severe Weather
+# Climate change affecting severe weather

 ## Prompt
 How much, if at all, do you think climate change is currently